mioriimai/final-project/README.md

 ## Stretch features
-- Users can sign up.
-- Users can sign in.
-- Users can sign out.
 - Users can remove the background of an image.
+- Users can adjust the size of items when they create an outfit.
+- Users can edit their brand list.

 ## Development